Only by learning our history we can see our future.

 November 2013 – Four Bitcoin enthusiast dream about launching a coin called Crowncoin.
 It all starts with a name and logo.

-October 2014 – Crowncoin was fairly launched as a Bitcoin fork, not pre-mined, no ICO. bitcointalk.org >
+October 2014 – Crowncoin was fairly launched from 0 as a Bitcoin fork, not pre-mined, not an ICO. bitcointalk.org >

 November 2015 – BTC merge-mining (Auxpow - auxiliary proof of work) implemented. bitcointalk.org >